sbesozzi/Etsy-Page/Readme.md

-## This is a Readme
+## Etsy Page

-> You should probably update me.
+> Creating an Etsy page using jQuery and Underscore